vbaswin/Xcode14-VScode-Extension/README.md

 # **Xcode14 Default themes** &nbsp; [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/vbaswin/Xcode14-VScode-Extension)
 <br>

-The default themes in Xcode14 is something.
-Not being able to find Such nice themes, I was able to replicate most of it.
+_The default themes in Xcode14 is __something...___
+I was not able to find themes that could rival it in vscode marketplace.
+Hence I created my own.
+It is identical to default themes in xcode.
 Hope it helps other programmers who also like Xcode themes.

 This extension consists of both **dark** and **light** mode